venom1270/essay-grading/doc/widgets/attributeselection.md

 2. Select word embeddings:

    - Word embeddings are used during calculations of 'Content' and 'Coherence' attributes
-   - Choose 'TF-IDF' or 'GloVe' word embeddings
+   - Choose 'TF-IDF' or 'GloVe' (SpaCy and Flair implementations available) word embeddings

 3. The calculation may take a few minutes, depending on attribute categories selected.
 'Grammar', 'Content' and 'Coherence' are most demanding.